Kawaiik - Quake 1 redesign project

 Gameplay

-I still think Quake 1 looks awesome in 400*300 software render.
-It's enough for presenting most types of gameplay relevant information, like where stuff is, what it is and how it's moving.
-This project could probably use a cuter cleaner look though.
-Low poly can be clean an cute in its own way, but fancy outlines and cel shading is delicious too.
+This project could probably use a cuter and cleaner (but still dirty) look, but I have not decided.
+Low poly can be clean and cute in its own way, but fancy outlines and cel shading is delicious too.

-Also, edge highlights can help to soften corners.
+Shadows and highlights can help to soften corners.
 Quake did that a little with the biege borders on the thinner walking platforms for example.
 Nowadays we might do real bevels to soften 90 degree corners, but it's surprising how much a good texture can do.

 Modeling